How VRT (Vertiv Holdings Co) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does VRT's effective tax rate compare to previous years?

 VRT's effective tax rate in Q3 2025 was 19.0%, consistent with previous years.
-This moderate rate is primarily due to international structuring and available tax benefits.
+This moderate rate is primarily due to international structuring and available tax credits.